 Once you have your bond, you will need to follow your state’s specific DMV guidelines to apply for the Bonded Title.
 This usually requires you to complete a title application and apply for the Bonded Title at your local DMV office.

 Need a tutorial on what to do after you buy your Lost Title Bond?
 Check out our Resource Page for state-specific tutorials.

 If you bought a car without a title, you might be able to get a bonded title, but it's not guaranteed.

 On the other hand, if you had the original title in your name at one point in time, you do not need to get a Bonded Title.

 Instead, you can simply get a duplicate certificate of title.
 This is much easier and less expensive process.

 Need a Bonded Title?

-Replace a lost title the correct way by getting your title bond through Surety Solutions.
-We know the lost title bond industry and we know individual state DMV guidelines so we can get you bonded the right way first.
+Replace a lost title the correct way by getting your title bond through a surety bond company.
+They know the lost title bond industry and individual state DMV guidelines to get you bonded the right way first.